Lander Road Primary School Curriculum Overview

 Our curriculum is taught and implemented successfully, with the following strengths:

-Our school curriculum has an extremely positive impact upon all learners.
-This is reflected in core subjects through outcomes in statutory assessments, which is summarised below:
+The extremely positive impact that our curriculum has upon all learners is reflected in core subjects through outcomes in statutory assessments, which are reported on annually and can be found on our school website.